sunilchopade924-commits/Samiksha-chopade/README.md

 # Samiksha-chopade
-My first repository for learning and practicing  web development  projects  on github
+My first repository for learning and practicing  web development  projects  on GitHub